 The jaw-dropping punchline: The whole deployment, from signing the deal to taking the first call, took only 15 days!

-During the webinar we had a lively audience with lots of Q&A (thanks to everyone who participated!) and you can watch the whole thing on-demand.
+During the webinar we had a lively audience with lots of Q&A (thanks to everyone who participated!).
 Below are some of those questions and answers:

 How does Fonolo communicate with the call center?